davidcornewell/speechcapture/README.md

   // Shorter gives better results, while longer gives better performance.
   analysisChunkLength: 100, // mS

-  // Removes long pauses from the captured output.
+  // Removes pauses/silence from the captured output.
+Will not concatenate all words aggressively,
+  // so individual words should still be identifiable in the result.
   compressPauses: false,

   // Do not capture any data, just speech detection events.